TechGrounds-Cloud8/cloud8-benbui797/10_Final_Project/Code/README.md

 # Tech Grounds Final Project V1.0
 This is version 1.0 of the final project for the Tech Grounds Cloud Engineer cohort.

-From our coaches, we received a document in which the specifications, requirements and a sketch were supplied.
-Our task was to implement it as Infrastructure as Code, make suggestions/improvements along the way and work with the Scrum methodology.
+We received a document in which the specifications, requirements and a sketch were supplied.
+Our task was to implement it using AWS CDK (Infrastructure as Code), make suggestions/improvements along the way and work with the Scrum methodology.

-# Shortcuts
+# Content

 - [Quick Start Guide](#quick-start-guide)
   - [Requirements](#requirements)